meyerscetbon/lp-ci-test/README.md

 Code of the [paper](https://arxiv.org/pdf/2110.14868.pdf) by Meyer Scetbon, Laurent Meunier and Yaniv Romano.

 ## A Simple Test for Conditional Independence
 In this work, we propose a new computationally efficient test for conditional independence based on the Lp distance between two kernel-based representatives of well suited distributions.
 By evaluating the difference of these two representatives at a finite set of locations, we derive a finite dimensional approximation of the Lp metric and obtain its asymptotic distribution under the null hypothesis of conditional independence which is simply the standard normal distribution.
-We then design a simply asymptotic test from it and show that our new test outperforms state-of-the-art methods both in term of statistical power and type-I error even in the high dimensional setting.
+We then design an asymptotic statisical test from it and show that it outperforms state-of-the-art methods both in term of statistical power and type-I error even in the high dimensional setting.

 ## On the Implementation of the Test